noeca1021/A300/Instructions/AZ-300T01_Lab_Mod01_Exploring Monitoring Capabilities in Azure.md

 1. In the Azure portal, in the Microsoft Edge window, start a **PowerShell** session within the Cloud Shell.

-1. If you are presented with the **You have no storage mounted** message, configure storage using the following settings:
+1. If you are presented with the **You have no storage mounted** message, click **Show Advanced Settings** and then configure storage using the following settings:

    - Subsciption: the name of the target Azure subscription